 The goal of Dr. Amon’s research is to obtain a detailed molecular understanding of the regulatory circuits that control chromosome segregation and what happens to cells in which these mechanisms fail and hence become aneuploid.
 She uses the budding yeast S. cerevisiae as a model system to study chromosome segregation and the effects of aneuploidy on cell physiology, and probes discoveries made in yeast in the mouse and humans.

 Tom Blumenthal received his PhD in Genetics from Johns Hopkins University in 1970, where he worked on bacterial viruses.
 He was a Whitney Foundation postdoctoral fellow with James Watson at Harvard, where he discovered that a viral replication envyme contains proteins evolved to perform completely different roles for their host bacteria: protein synthesis elongation.
 In 1973, he became an Assistant Professor at Indiana University, where he remained until 1996, rising through the ranks to Professor and Chairman of Biological Sciences.
 In 1980, as a Guggenheim fellow, he did a sabbatical with Sydney Brenner at the Laboratory of Molecular Biology in Cambridge, where he began work on the nematode worm, C. elegans.
 He studied developmental gene regulation and later began his most well-known work on mechanisms of mRNA processing and chromosomal gene organization.
 His laboratory is credited with the first discovery of operons in higher organisms.
 In 1993 he did a sabbatical with Barbara Meyer in Berkeley where he expanded his work on C. elegans mRNA processing.
 In 1997, he moved to the University of Colorado School of Medicine as Chairman of Biochemistry and Molecular Genetics.
 In 2006, he moved to the University of Colorado Boulder as Chairman of Molecular, Cellular, and Developmental Biology.
 He is an elected fellow of the American Academy of Arts and Sciences.
-He assumed his current position as Executive Director of the Linda Crnic Institute for Down Syndrome in 2012.
-He holds the Anna and John J. Sie Chair in Genomics in the Department of Biochemistry and Molecular Genetics, and also remains a Professor in Molecular, Cellular and Developmental Biology at the University of Colorado Boulder.2
+He assumed the position of Executive Director of the Linda Crnic Institute for Down Syndrome in 2012 and stepped down effective July 2017.
+He remains a Professor in Molecular, Cellular and Developmental Biology at the University of Colorado Boulder.2

 Director of the Colorado Initiative for Molecular Biotechnology; Distinguished Professor, University of Colorado-Boulder Investigator of the Howard Hughes Medical Institute Nobel Laureate Tom Cech has been on the faculty of the University of Colorado, Boulder since 1978 and holds a joint appointment at the Anschutz Medical School.
 In 2000, he was named president of the Howard Hughes Medical Institute and remained in this position until 2009.
 Currently, his lab at the University of Colorado, Boulder investigates the structure and replication of telomeric DNA.
 Cech shared the 1989 Nobel Prize in Chemistry for his discovery of catalytic RNA.
 In addition to this award, Cech has won a number of other international awards and prizes, including the Heineken Prize of the Royal Netherlands Academy of Sciences (1988), the Albert Lasker Basic Medical Research Award (1988) and the National Medal of Science (1995).
 Cech has been elected to the U.S. National Academy of Sciences and the Institute of Medicine and also was awarded a lifetime professorship by the American Cancer Society.
 3